Family Guy season 10: Marketing

-To promote the show's tenth season, Twentieth Century Fox announced a sweepstakes.
+To promote the show's tenth season, 20th Century Fox announced a sweepstakes.
 The sweepstakes reportedly would provide the winner with $3,000, as well as the announcement of the winner's name during the season 10 premiere.
 Fox celebrated the show's 10th anniversary with an event called the "Something Something Something Anniversary" in which Fox hosted theatrical screenings of 3 episodes each, across 10 cities in the United States.